apache/zeppelin/docs/development/introducingchartlibrary.md

 ---
 {% include JB/setup %}

-### Why Charts are important in zeppeline?
+### Why Charts are important in zeppelin?
-Zeppeline is mostly used for data analysis and visualization.
+Zeppelin is mostly used for data analysis and visualization.
 Depending on the user requirements and datasets the types of charts needed could differ.
-So Zeppeline let user to add different chart libraries and chart types.
+So Zeppelin let user to add different chart libraries and chart types.

 <br />
 ### Add New Chart Library
 When needed a new JS chart library than D3 (nvd3) which is included in zeppelin, a new JS library for zeppelin-web is added by adding name in zeppelin-web/bower.json

-eg: Adding map visualization to Zeppeline using leaflet
+eg: Adding map visualization to Zeppelin using leaflet

 ```
 "leaflet": "~0.7.3" for dependencies